payoyo5150/Thinkpad-L530-Hackintosh/README.md

 You can use Clover Configurator to open your Config.plist located in /EFI/Clover/ The Smbios is ready, (using Macbook Pro 9,1), you just need to generate the Smuuid and your serial number.

+If your screen is using an higher resolution than 1366x768, you'll need to change the platform-id in the graphics section of the config.plist to 0x01660004

 # Installing MacOS